Estimated reading time: 12 minutes

 Hint: start by going to where your viewers are!

 Think about it this way, if you’re into watching people playing games online, where do you go?
 If you’re a gamer, Twitch and YouTube might come to mind.
-However, if you’re not a gamer, then you might think Etsy (because you’re a crafter or have a gift shop).
+However, if you’re not a gamer, you might think of Etsy (because you’re a crafter or have a gift shop).
 The problem with the latter is that you’re not going to have much luck with Etsy (unless you’re buying background accessories for the video).
 Make sense?

 In other words, research where your ideal customers go online.
 From there, think about how you can make yourself more visible before implementing Local SEO.

 → Off-page SEO